 1. How quickly can someone become addicted to a drug?

-How quickly someone can become addicted depends on multiple different factors.
-The type of drug being used is a major factor.
-Many drug effects can lead to physical and physiological dependence.
+How quickly someone can become addicted depends on multiple factors.
+The type of drug being used is a significant factor.
+Many drug effects can lead to physical and psychological dependence.
 Other factors are the individual’s level of social connection and genetic predisposition.

 2. Can drug addiction be treated?